Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “Fucking liar,” Numeron spits as he slams the Banshee door behind him, “he just wants us to stay at his inn.
 Let’s keep driving.”

 Flinch rolls the Banshee forward, Nika scans the streets.
-Numeron wipes a small white spot on his trousers, smearing Hawk poop deeper into the wool.
+Numeron wipes a small white spot on his trousers, smearing hawk poop deeper into the wool.

 The group sees a small, industrial farming town.
 Broken down farming equipment, overgrown yards, numerous boarded up shops.
 They see a young man cutting wood, they roll down the window and wave him over.